activisthandbook/activisthandbook/articles/organising/facilitating/techniques.md

 langCode: en
 articleID: vmdPVEYsMaXfS7A3COdKbe6lsIt0ue6m
 languageCollectionID: zRnTbJtHPUSgbld0SDVcYXVBrx4DYgSr
-updatedTimestamp: 1676641281469
+updatedTimestamp: 1676641971033
 createdTimestamp: 1676632433104
-wordCount: 738
+wordCount: 758
 ---

 In this guide, we provide an overview of the best facilitating tools and techniques.

-This is a short intro to a few common techniques.
-For more see our guide [**Facilitation Tools for Meetings and Workshops.**](https://www.seedsforchange.org.uk/tools)
+> 📚 This guide is part of a series on [**how to facilitate meetings**](/organising/facilitating/large-groups).

 **Go-rounds:** everyone takes a turn to speak without interrupt­ion or comment from other people.
 Go-rounds help to gather opinions, feelings and ideas as well as slowing down the discussion and improving listening.
 Make sure that everyone gets a chance to speak.